Two Weeks in the Pyrenees: Andorra's Hidden Treasures

 Where to Stay Tonight

-Central location provides easy access to restaurants, shops, and public transportation for exploring the entire country
+Central location provides easy access to shopping, restaurants, and transportation for upcoming mountain excursions

 2